ejbyne/sudoku-solver/README.md

 > Images courtesy of Wikipedia where you can find more [information](http://en.wikipedia.org/wiki/Sudoku).

 I opted to build the app using Node.js and JavaScript.
-It is not yet complete and currently only solves simple puzzles, but I intend to return to this shortly to improve the logic.
+The app currently solves Sudoku puzzles on The Times' website which have a rating of "mild", "easy" or difficult".
+It does not currently solve puzzles with a rating of "fiendish" and the logic would need to be improved in order achieve this.

 ## Technologies